Manage Document Properties with Node.js via C++

 How to Add or Remove Custom Document Properties

-As we have described earlier at the beginning of this topic, developers can’t add or remove built-in properties because these properties are system-defined but it’s possible to add or remove custom properties because these are user-defined.
+As described earlier, developers cannot add or remove built‑in properties because these properties are system‑defined, but it is possible to add or remove custom properties because they are user‑defined.

 How to Add Custom Properties

-Aspose.Cells APIs have exposed the add(string, string) method for the CustomDocumentPropertyCollection class in order to add custom properties to the collection.
+Aspose.Cells APIs expose the add(string, string) method for the CustomDocumentPropertyCollection class in order to add custom properties to the collection.
 The add(string, string) method adds the property to the Excel file and returns a reference for the new document property as an Aspose.Cells.Properties.DocumentProperty object.

 const path = require("path");